 How Lab Assignment Works

-The course offers 12 hands-on laboratory sessions spanning a broad range of cytometry platforms and techniques.
+The course offers 14 hands-on laboratory sessions spanning a broad range of cytometry platforms and techniques.
 Because small group sizes are essential for meaningful hands-on learning, each participant attends 5 labs.
-Before the course, you rank all 12 labs by preference — assignments are made to honor your highest-ranked choices, and in practice most participants receive labs from within their top 7.
-Lab assignments are confirmed and sent to participants prior to the course start date.
+Before the course, you rank all 14 labs by preference — assignments are made to honor your highest-ranked choices, and in practice most participants receive labs from within their top 7.
+Lab assignments are provided to participants at registration.

 1